Vice: Roman Catholicism

 The Roman Catholic Church distinguishes between vice, which is a habit of sin, and the sin itself, which is an individual morally wrong act.
-Note that in Roman Catholicism, the word "sin" also refers to the state that befalls one upon committing a morally wrong act.
+In Roman Catholicism, the word sin also refers to the state that befalls one upon committing a morally wrong act.
 In this section, the word always means the sinful act.
 It is the sin, and not the vice, that deprives one of God's sanctifying grace and renders one deserving of God's punishment.
 Thomas Aquinas taught that "absolutely speaking, the sin surpasses the vice in wickedness".
 On the other hand, even after a person's sins have been forgiven, the underlying habit (the vice) may remain.
 Just as vice was created in the first place by repeatedly yielding to the temptation to sin, so vice may be removed only by repeatedly resisting temptation and performing virtuous acts; the more entrenched the vice, the more time and effort needed to remove it.
-Saint Thomas Aquinas says that following rehabilitation and the acquisition of virtues, the vice does not persist as a habit, but rather as a mere disposition, and one that is in the process of being eliminated.
+Saint Thomas Aquinas says that following rehabilitation and the acquisition of virtues, the vice does not persist as a habit, but rather as a mere disposition and one that is in the process of being eliminated.
 Medieval illuminated manuscripts circulated with colorful schemas for developing proper attitudes, with scriptural allusions modelled on nature: the tree of virtues as blossoming flowers or vices bearing sterile fruit, The Renaissance writer Pietro Bembo is credited with reaffirming and promoting the Christian perfection of classical humanism.
 Deriving all from love (or the lack thereof) his schemas were added as supplements in the newly invented technology of printing by Aldus Manutius in his editions of Dante's Divine Comedy dating from early in the 16th century.